mie-lab/trackintel/docs/index.rst

 For information about the trackintel data models that are used throughout the framework, please refer to the :doc:`/modules/model` page.
-For a quick deployment to a PostGIS database, you can use the SQL commands given at :doc:`/content/data_model_sql` or run the file found `on Github <https://github.com/mie-lab/trackintel/blob/master/sql/create_tables_pg.sql>`_.
+For a quick deployment to a PostGIS database, you can use the SQL commands given at :ref:`data_model` or run the file found `on Github <https://github.com/mie-lab/trackintel/blob/master/sql/create_tables_pg.sql>`_.

 .. toctree::